Air purifiers are portable devices that you can use in an indoor space to reduce unwanted air particles. There are many types of purifiers available.

 You can mount it on your wall, and it can even feature a work of art so can double as room décor.
 It can be customized for your needs to focus on the concerns in your home: germs, pet dander, toxins, odor.
 Finally, you can use an app and Wi-Fi to control the unit when you’re away from the house.

-- Best for: Extra-large rooms
+Best for: Medium-sized to large rooms

 The Levoit LV-PUR131S Smart True HEPA air purifier features a three-stage air filtration process that includes a pre-filter, HEPA filter, and an activated carbon filter.
 These filters help remove pollutants, odors, pollen, dander, allergens, gases, smoke, and other particles from your indoor air.